Gravity from Quantum Information: Entanglement and Entropic gravity

-Recently, a more adequate derivation of the relation for causal horizons is given by Padmanabhan ~\cite{Padmanabhan:2009vy}, and we adopt his result in this paper.
-Consider a quantum density matrix $\rho_1$ of the particle (excited state) crossing the horizon.
-The density matrix can be obtained by tracing out unobservable modes outside the horizon.
+Recently, a more accurate derivation of the entropy change is given by Padmanabhan (See chap 4.4 of ~\cite{Padmanabhan:2009vy}).
+Now, we apply his methods to calculate the variation of the entanglement entropy of the local Rindler horizon.
+Consider a quantum density matrix $\rho_1$ of an excited state of a quantum field crossing the Rindler horizon.
+The density matrix can be obtained by tracing out unobservable modes beyond the horizon.
 This state has an entanglement entropy $S_1=-Tr(\rho_1 ln \rho_1)$.
 Similarly defined vacuum state $\rho_0$ has an entanglement entropy $S_0=-Tr(\rho_0 ln \rho_0)$.
-Padmanabhan showed that the entropy difference representing information loss is just $\delta S\equiv S_1-S_0\simeq d E_{sys} /k_BT$ in the strong gravity limit.
-Here, $dE_{sys}\equiv Tr((\rho_1-\rho_0) H)$ and $\rho_0=e^{-H/k_B T}/Z$.
+For the Rindler observer the vacuum state appears to be $\rho_0=e^{-H_R/k_B T_U}/Z$, where $H_R$ is the corresponding Hamiltonian in the Rindler coordinates and \beq T_U=\frac{\hbar a}{2\pi k_B c} \eeq is the Unruh temperature of the horizon seen by an observer with acceleration $a$.
+Following ~\cite{Padmanabhan:2009vy} one can find that the entanglement entropy difference representing information loss is \beq \delta S_{Ent}\equiv S_1-S_0\simeq d E_{sys} /k_BT \eeq in the large acceleration limit.
+Here, $dE_{sys}\equiv Tr((\rho_1-\rho_0) H_R)$.
 Thus, we can generally use Eq. (\ref{dE}) to calculate the horizon entropy change due to the particle crossing a causal horizon.
-It is also reasonable to say that the first law applied to causal horizons has a quantum informational origin and lost information can be quantified in terms of the entanglement entropy $S_{Ent}$.
+Based on this result one can guess that the first law applied to causal horizons may have a quantum informational origin and the information loss can be quantified in terms of the entanglement entropy $S_{Ent}$.

-Putting it altogether, it is natural to imagine that gravity itself has a quantum informational origin.
+Putting it altogether, now it is natural to imagine that gravity itself has a quantum informational origin.
 We need to go one more step to confirm that.
 In 1995, Jacobson showed that one can derive the Einstein equation by demanding the first law of thermodynamics, \beq \delta Q = k_B T_U dS_h, \eeq hold at Rindler horizons.
-Here, \beq T_U=\frac{\hbar a}{2\pi k_B c} \eeq is the Unruh temperature of the horizon seen by an observer, $S_h$ is the entropy of the horizon, $a$ is acceleration, and $dQ$ is the heat flux crossing the horizon.
+Here, $S_h$ is the entropy of the horizon and $\delta Q$ is the heat flux crossing the horizon.
 He also assumed the area law for the horizon entropy.
 By demanding that the first law holds at local Rindler horizons for each spacetime point, one can derive the Einstein equation.
-Below we follow his derivation keeping in mind that $dS_h$ in Eq. (\ref{dE}) and Eq. (\ref{1}) represents the lost information of matter crossing the horizon.
+Below we follow his derivation keeping in mind that $dS_h= \delta S_{Ent} $ in Eq. (\ref{dE}) or Eq. (\ref{1}) actually represents the lost information when matter crosses the horizon.